-When you stop to think about it, stand-up comedy is funny — not just ha ha funny, but peculiar funny — massive audiences roaring in unison at one person speaking informally about trivial annoyances.
+When you stop to think about it, stand-up comedy is funny — not just ha-ha funny, but peculiar funny — massive audiences roaring in unison at one person speaking informally about trivial annoyances.
 What’s going on there?
 What’s that about?

-Peculiar though it seems, it epitomizes one of the best possible uses of art and even religion: a communion not in reverence for heavenly perfection but in irreverence for our untiring unrequited quest for perfection.
+Peculiar though it seems, it epitomizes one of the best possible uses of art and even religion: a communion not in reverence for heavenly perfection, but in irreverence for our untiring, unrequited quest for perfection.

-There are comedians who tilt toward indulging dreams of perfection, comedians who encourage what I’ll call “we-glee,” the glee of being members of we, the in crowd, the know-it-all smart set, unlike the dunderheads elsewhere.
+There are comedians who tilt toward indulging dreams of perfection, comedians who encourage what I’ll call “we-glee,” the glee of being members of we, the in-crowd, the know-it-all smart set, unlike the dunderheads elsewhere.
 Trump rallies are pure we-glee.

 We-glee comedians make fun of other people, maybe even people in the audience, but rarely, if ever of themselves.
 Their humor is bitter, not bittersweet, bitter about having to suffer fools when you’re as perfect as they are.
-Rush Limbaugh and Alex Jones can be funny sometimes but always at other people’s expense.
+Rush Limbaugh and Alex Jones can be funny sometimes, but always at other people’s expense.
 They posture as though they see truth unclouded by their own biases since they have none.

-Billy Crystal’s 1992 movie, Mr. Saturday Night is about a comedian who, with age tilts toward this kind of self-aggrandizement at other people’s expense and about the way it hurts his career, leaving him alone and bitter.
+Billy Crystal’s 1992 movie, Mr. Saturday Night, is about a comedian who, with age, tilts toward this kind of self-aggrandizement at other people’s expense and about the way it hurts his career, leaving him alone and bitter.

 We-glee comedians are rare on the comedy circuit.
 Most comedians invite you to laugh at them as much as you laugh at others.
 They balance self-effacing humor with other-effacing humor.
 They demonstrate a healthy contentment with their own imperfections, neither entirely at peace nor overwhelmingly anxious about them.
 You can hear it in their relaxed frustration with their own haplessness.
 Being in their presence invites and encourages audience members to cultivate their own self-acceptance.

 People crave romance.
-Finding a perfect formula for living one’s life would be like the relief that tightrope walkers would feel when exhausted by the hard work of maintaining their balance in winds gusting from all directions, they land on a sturdy platform — the safety of having something solid to stand on.
+Finding a perfect formula for living one’s life would be like the relief that tightrope walkers feel when, exhausted by the hard work of maintaining their balance in winds gusting from all directions, they land on a sturdy platform — the safety of having something solid to stand on.
 The relief that romance promises is like landfall after sailing stormy seas, arriving at the mountaintop after a difficult ascent, or landing on solid ground after a terrifying parachute drop.

 All of our lives are anxious balancing acts.
-No wonder we harbor dreams of arriving on safe solid ground, the perfect plateau and with it, freedom at last from life’s anxieties and doubts.
+No wonder we harbor dreams of arriving on safe, solid ground, the perfect plateau, and with it, freedom at last from life’s anxieties and doubts.

-Skepticism pulls the rug out from under everything seemingly solid, a banana peel to slip on no matter what confident stride on solid ground we think we have found.
-Comedy is the bittersweet blend of romance and skepticism, the setup and the letdown, high hopes, and hopelessness.
-We laugh with and at someone who expresses what’s there in all of us, an unrequitable craving for romantic perfection.
+Skepticism pulls the rug out from under everything seemingly solid — a banana peel to slip on, no matter what confident stride on solid ground we think we have found.
+Comedy is the bittersweet blend of romance and skepticism, the setup and the letdown, high hopes and hopelessness.
+We laugh with and at someone who expresses what’s there in all of us: an unrequitable craving for romantic perfection.

 I decide which people I trust the way I decide which comedians to trust.
 I trust those who, like the best comedians, are equal-opportunity deflators, as calmly self-effacing as they are other-effacing.